farscapian/lnplay.live/README.md

 ## Copy

 The frontend should have a section which describes the product offering and convinces potential customers to buy.

+# lnplay-backend [captain: farscapian]

+The backend consists of the following efforts:

 ## Rune

 A rate-limited rune and restricted rune needs to [be issued](https://github.com/farscapian/lnplay/blob/tabconf/get_rune.sh) by the back end (admin rune OK for demo).
 This rune gets embedded in the front-end and is used for authenticating client requests to the backend websocket endpoint.
 Method authorization should be whitelist rpc methods starting with `lnplaylive-`.
-The front-end application SHOULD accept this rune at build-time if possible (see future work).
+The front-end application SHOULD accept this rune at build-time if possible.

-# lnplay-backend [captain: farscapian]

-The backend consists of the following efforts:

 ## Infrastructure (REQUIRED) - aka 'cluster'

-A LXD cluster providing compute, memory, and storage is accessible at `lxdrmt00.lnplay.live:8443` [LXD API](https://documentation.ubuntu.com/lxd/en/latest/search/?q=API&check_keywords=yes&area=default) (access is IP white-listed).
+A LXD cluster providing compute, memory, networking, and storage is accessible at `lxdrmt00.lnplay.live:8443` [LXD API](https://documentation.ubuntu.com/lxd/en/latest/search/?q=API&check_keywords=yes&area=default) (access is IP white-listed).
 The LXC client in the provisioning plugin accesses this service to create projects, provision VMs, and deploy [`lnplay`](https://github.com/farscapian/lnplay/tree/tabconf).

-STATUS: PARTIALLY COMPLETED (service endpoint is in place, but cluster is one host at the moment)
+The provisioning process also requires SSH access to any VMs that get created.

+> Note: lnplay.live services scales by adding additional LXD clusters.
 ## CLN Provisioning Plugin (REQUIRED)

-A cln plugin ([click here to see the plugin](https://github.com/farscapian/lnplay.live-plugin)) written in bash with two primary functions:
+[A cln plugin](https://github.com/farscapian/lnplay.live-plugin)) written in python having three main functions:

   a) an rpc method `lnplaylive-createorder -k node_count=8 hours=48` that returns a BOLT11 invoice that can be paid by the customer.
+The API should accept at a minimum the node_count and number of hours the environment should be available.

   b) an rpcmethod `lnplaylive-invoicestatus -k payment_type=bolt11 invoice_id=<invoice_id>` that returns the status of an invoice.
 The front end can poll this method and display connection strings when they become available.
-Additional deployment details become available AFTER an invoice is paid.
-Connection details become available AFTER provisioning scripts have completed 3-5 minutes.
+The deployment status becomes available AFTER the invoice is paid.
+Connection details become available AFTER provisioning scripts have completed (estimated 3-5 minutes).

   b) code that that gets [executed whenever a BOLT11 invoice is paid](https://docs.corelightning.org/docs/event-notifications#invoice_payment).
 The plugin will determine if the payment is associated with an `lnplay.live` order.
 If it is, the following occurs: